British racing green: International rise to prominence

-The foremost British participant in international motor Racing at the highest echelons both before and after the Great War was Sunbeam (from 1920 part of STD Motors).
-Green liveried Sunbeam racing cars won the 1912 Coupe de l’Auto as well as being the first (and last for several decades) British team to win the European Grand Épreuves Grand Prix in both 1923 and 1924.
+The foremost British participant in international motor Racing at the highest echelons both before and after World War I was Sunbeam (from 1920 part of STD Motors).
+Green liveried Sunbeam racing cars won the 1912 Coupe de l'Auto as well as being the first (and last for several decades) British team to win the European Grand Épreuves Grand Prix in both 1923 and 1924.
 The green Sunbeams driven by the likes of Henry Segrave and K.L Guinness were during prominent competitions.